jefftriplett/jefftriplett.github.io/_pages/now.md

 - After a few year hiatus, I am trail running again.

-- I converted to a [Keto diet][] and lost ~30 lbs along the way.
+- I converted to a [Keto diet][] and lost ~40 lbs along the way.

 - I have maintained a weekly [personal goals project][] on Github since late 2015.
-I'm continuing on into 2017 and the foreseeable future.
+I'm continuing on into 2018 and the foreseeable future.

-- I'm attempting to blog more often in 2017.
-I didn't meet my goal of one post per week, but I'm determined to finish strong.
+- I'm attempting to blog more often in 2018.
+I had a goal of blogging once a week in 2017, but I published roughly half of my goal.

 - I'm an avid basketball fan and [Is the Lead Safe][] if my website for tracking real-time game updates.
 I hope to resume working on it during the fall.